NoobQuant/CheatSheets/conda.md

 conda install -c r r r-essentials rstudio r-tidyverse rtools r-rjsdmx r-seasonal r-wavelets conda install rpy2==2.9.4
 ```
   - **Problem: seems that above might produce environemnt with numpy=1.16.4 but numpy-base=1.18 (prolly due to rather new Anaconda distribution used here); then import numpy might result in import of wrong one and rpy2 does not work!
-Need to set explicitly numpy-base=1.16.4**
+Need to set explicitly numpy-base=1.16.4.
+Also add tzlocal=2.0.0**
   - Exported *temp* environment to .yml ```conda env export > nq_dev_py36_r36.yml```.
 Renamed name "temp" in file to "dev" and removed explicit prefix from end.
     - **This probably needs to be changed** to ```conda env export --no-builds > nq_dev_py36_r36.yml```; see [here](https://github.com/ContinuumIO/anaconda-issues/issues/9480)
   - Exported *temp* environment to .txt ```conda list --explicit > nq_dev_py36_r36.txt```.
 Remove line "@EXPLICIT" as this seems to thrown an error when creating an environment.